-The Zoo, Exotics, & Wildlife Medicine Club was established within the Texas A&M College of Veterinary Medicine in the Spring Semester of 1996.
+The Zoo, Exotics, & Wildlife Medicine Club was established within the Texas A&M School of Veterinary Medicine & Biomedical Sciences in the Spring Semester of 1996.
 The goal was to accommodate the rising interest in non-traditional medicine within the veterinary student body.
 We represent six different aspects of exotic animal medicine including aquatic, avian, reptile, small mammal, wildlife, and zoological medicine.
 To provide the best information possible to our members, our officers represent the following organizations at conferences and events:

 - AAV (Association of Avian Veterinarians)

 - AAZV (American Association of Zoo Veterinarians)